OFNet is an easy to use toolset which provides an environment for an Openflow network emulation just like Mininet

 OFNet is designed and implemented by Ganesh H. Shankar

 .
 Now an open source, contribution by everyone to improve this further will be welcome!
-Github repository will be setup here

-in the near future.
+give some brief information about source code organization.
 Please contact ofnet at sdninsights dot org

 for any help.